tmak1/tictactoev1/README.md

 How it works

 Choose game mode

   Computer Easy
   Computer Hard
   Play against a freind

-PLay against a friend mode:
+Play against a friend mode:

 The game starts with player 1 making the first move with character "X".
 Player 2 then makes the next move with character "O" and players repeatedly take turns until one player wins with three of their characters in a row.